haoran119/cpp/学习笔记之C-C++/README.md

 	* [c++ - std::filesystem link error on ubuntu 18.10 - Stack Overflow](https://stackoverflow.com/questions/53852684/stdfilesystem-link-error-on-ubuntu-18-10)
 * How to fix error `**Cannot evaluate function -- may be inlined**` ?
 	* [c++ - Cannot evaluate function -- may be inlined - Stack Overflow](https://stackoverflow.com/questions/22163730/cannot-evaluate-function-may-be-inlined)
+* linux error `undefined reference to dlopen`?
+    * The error undefined reference to 'dlopen' that you're encountering on Linux typically arises during the linking phase of compiling a program that uses the dlopen function from the Dynamic Loading API.
+This function is part of the libdl library, which provides mechanisms to dynamically load libraries at runtime.
+    * What is dlopen?
+        * dlopen is used to dynamically load a shared library into the application and retrieve a handle that can be used with other dl functions (dlsym, dlclose, etc.).
+This is particularly useful for applications that need to extend their functionality dynamically or need to choose at runtime which libraries to use.
+    * How to Resolve the Error
+        * To fix this linking error, you need to ensure that the linker is instructed to link against libdl.
+Here's how to do it:
+        * Using the GCC Compiler
+            * When compiling your program, you need to add -ldl to your GCC command line.
+This tells GCC to link your program with the libdl library, which contains the implementation for dlopen and other dynamic loading functions.
+            * Here's an example command for compiling a C program that uses dlopen:
+            ```sh
+            gcc -o my_program my_program.c -ldl
+            ```
+            * This command compiles my_program.c into an executable my_program and links it with the libdl library to resolve the dlopen function reference.
+    * Example Code Using dlopen
+        * Here's a very simple example of using dlopen in a C program:
+        ```c
+        #include <stdio.h>
+        #include <dlfcn.h>

+        int main() {
+            void* handle = dlopen("libm.so.6", RTLD_LAZY);
+            if (!handle) {
+                fprintf(stderr, "Error opening library: %s\n", dlerror());
+                return 1;
+            }

+            dlclose(handle);
+            return 0;
+        }
+        ```
+    * Compile and Run the Example
+        * To compile the above program, use the following command:
+        ```sh
+        gcc -o dynamic_loader_example dynamic_loader_example.c -ldl
+        ```
+        * This will produce an executable named dynamic_loader_example that when run, attempts to dynamically load the math library (libm.so.6).
+Make sure you change "libm.so.6" to a library that exists on your system if it's different.
+    * Common Mistakes and Considerations
+        * Order of Linker Flags: Make sure that the -ldl flag comes after the source files and other flags that might generate or require linking.
+The order of parameters in GCC can affect the linking process.
+        * Conditional Use: If your software needs to compile on systems where libdl is not necessary (like BSD systems where the dlopen functionality is part of the standard C library), you may need to conditionally compile/link this library.
+This can be managed using preprocessor directives or build system conditions.
+        * Check Library Paths: On some systems, library paths or names might be different, or additional configuration might be required to locate the libdl library.
+    * By following these guidelines, you should be able to resolve the `undefined reference to 'dlopen'` error and successfully compile and link your applications that use dynamic loading APIs on Linux.

 # END